Up

 +atExit

-method called when the process terminates.
+method called when the process exits.
+Within the

 The order in which 'leaked' objects are released and